County Mayor’s Notes – February 17th, 2026

 The following resolutions were considered by the Cumberland County Commission.
 The sponsor of the resolution is in parentheses.
 Detailed information for each resolution can be found here.

-RESOLUTION 12-2025-15 – GENERAL FUND, BUDGET AMENDMENT, OTHER ADMINISTRATION OF JUSTICE, SAFE BABY COURT (HOLBROOK).
-This resolution to create a Safe Baby Court with grant funding from the State of Tennessee, was amended to remove a salary supplement of $5,000, and add the funds to the supply line item for the kids.
+RESOLUTION 02-2026-8 – GENERAL FUND, BUDGET AMENDMENT, OTHER ADMINISTRATION OF JUSTICE, SAFE BABY COURT (MALL).
+You may recall this issue being on the December 2025 meeting of the County Commission.
+During that meeting, the resolution to create a Safe Baby Court with grant funding from the State of Tennessee, was amended to remove a salary supplement of $5,000, and add the funds to the supply line item for the kids.
 The amendment passed in a 12-4-1 vote, with Commissioners Sherrill, Baldwin, Holbrook, and Mall voting against moving the $5,000, and Commissioner York passing.
 Next, the vote was taken to create the Safe Baby Court, as amended.
 This passed unanimously.
+The Budget Committee heard a request from Judge Worley, requesting $2,910 be moved from Other Supplies and Materials back to the salary supplement line.
+The resolution was approved in an 10-4 vote, with Commissioners Isham, Davis, Lowe, and Cooper voting against.

 The following routine budget amendments were approved by the Commission for various county departments.
 Details of each resolution can be found here.